robertn01/git-novice/index.md

 layout: lesson
 root: .
 ---
-Welcome to the June 2018 IT Pro Forum Workshop Day - Introduction to Git.
+Welcome to the IT Pro Forum Workshop Day - Introduction to Git.

 > ## Prerequisites
 >